 Western Caucus Proposes to Further Gut the Endangered Species Act

-Today the Congressional Western Caucus announced the introduction of new bills to errode the Endangered Species Act, our nation’s most effective law for protecting wildlife in danger of extinction.
+Today, the Congressional Western Caucus announced the introduction of new bills to erode the Endangered Species Act, our nation’s most effective law for protecting wildlife in danger of extinction.
 This comes on the heels of the Trump administration’s regulatory proposals to dramatically weaken the act, which were finalized just last summer.
 In response, Earthjustice sued the Trump administration over its regulations on behalf of environmental and animal welfare organizations and is headed to argue the case in federal court next month.

 The Western Caucus bills would undermine key portions of the Endangered Species Act, including interagency consultations under Section 7 of the Act and listings decisions and critical habitat designations under Section 4 of the Act.